uchange/ulangel/README.md

 * `ulangel.rnn`: Create recurrent neuron network structures, such as connection dropouts, activation dropouts, LSTM for language model, encoder, etc.
 * `ulangel.utils`: Some tools for training, such as callbacks, optimizers, evaluations functions, etc.

+There are two kinds of inputs that this library is able to deal with:
+* `Simple text mode`: This input mode means that the input consists of only integers of the text, for exemple: [16, 8, 9, 261, ...]
+* `Text plus mode`: This input mode means that the input consists of not only integers of the text, but also other features for the classification problem, for exemple: [[16, 8, 9, 261, ...], True, 2, 2019, ...].
+The list [16, 8, 9, 261, ...] is integers of the text as in simple text mode. `True` can be a boolean to tell if this text contains a contry name, `7` can be the number of appearence of the contry name, `2019` can be the published year of this text.
+You can also add as many features as you want.
+All features after the integer list can be no matter you want, as long as they are useful for your classification problem.

 ### ulangel.data
 There are three types of data objects in our training and validation systems.
 The default input data are numpy.ndarray objects.
 * Dataset: Devide(or/and shuffle) input data into batches.
 Each dataset item is a tuple of x and its corresponding y.